 The Toolbox library, regardless of the version chosen, does not provide cryptographic support or additional security functionality as it provides only the following basic long integer arithmetic and modular functions in software, supported by the cryptographic coprocessor: Addition, subtraction, division, multiplication, comparison, reduction, modular addition, modular subtraction, modular multiplication, modular inversion and modular exponentiation.
 No security relevant policy, mechanism or function is supported.
 The Toolbox library is deemed for software developers as support for simplified implementation of long integer and modular arithmetic operations.
+The Toolbox library is not part of the TOE Security Functionality (TSF).

 The symmetric cryptographic library SCL offers a high level interface to perform the cryptographic operations DES, TDES and AES with different key lengths on the symmetric cryptographic coprocessor (SCP) for this TOE.
+In addition, the SCL implements MAC computation of a CMAC, using AES and 3DES algorithms.

 The SCL implements already several block cipher modes as declared in this document and covers a wide range of applications, but the SCL offers in addition the flexibility to implement additional user defined block cipher modes.

-This library provides a simplified interface to the hardware Symmetric Cryptographic Coprocessor (SCP) and preserves the security and performance requirements as required by the user.
+The library provides simplified interfaces to the hardware Symmetric Cryptographic Coprocessor (SCP) and preserves the security and performance requirements as required by the user.

-Even in the basic configuration the SCL meets the targeted security level, which can be further increased by means of configuration options.
+Even in the basic configuration the SCL meets the targeted security level, which can be further increased by simple means of configuration options.